xigxog/kubefox/docs/concepts/deployment_distillation.md

 1. Worker
 2. API server (api-srv)

-The web-ui app also composes 4 components, 2 of which being adapters:
+The web-ui module also comprises 4 components, 2 of which being adapters:

 1. HTTP adapter
 2. State Store adapter